 Our favorite method for this dish is the microwave.

 - Conventional oven | 25–30 minutes

 Remove the plastic from the tray.
 Sprinkle the farro mixture with 2 tablespoons water.
 Cover the tray with foil and bake for 15 minutes.
-Stir, re-cover, and bake 10 to 15 minutes more, until heated through.
+Stir, re-cover, and bake for 10 to 15 minutes more, or until heated through.

 - Microwave oven | 5–6 minutes